-HIST 3190 American Cultural and Intellectual History.......3 A study of American culture and the role intellectual movements play in shaping it.
-Special emphasis on the development and global impact of American popular culture as well as how ideas global impact of American popular culture as well as how ideas related to religion, race, gender, class, and politics help define the American experience.
+HIST 3190 American Cultural and Intellectual History 3

+A study of American culture and the role intellectual movements play in shaping it.
+Special emphasis on the development and global impact of American popular culture as well as how ideas related to religion, race, gender, class, and politics help define the American experience.
 Prerequisites: HIST 1301, 1302 (or 2301, 2302).